Academic Calendar

 3 Credits Weekly (3-0-0)

-In this course, students will examine and apply research methodologies used in understanding early childhood.
-Students will read, evaluate, and organize information/data from discipline-specific research and will complete a literature review on a topic related to the students’ capstone project.
-Particular attention will be paid to practice-based research models, principles, and ethics especially related to research with children and families in educational settings.
+In this course, students will examine and apply research methodologies such as community-engaged and action-based approaches for understanding early childhood.
+Students will read, evaluate, and organize information/data from discipline-specific research.
+Particular attention will be paid to practice-based research methods, principles, and ethics.
+Students will gain experience with research dissemination and knowledge mobilization.

 Prerequisites: HSAD 325.